Southside Elementary School

 A student must not bring medication of any type to school.
 This is Dinwiddie County School Board Policy and must be followed.
 Please use the following guidelines when requesting the school to administer medication to your child.

-Prescription Medication (for a temporary condition) We ask, if possible, to arrange a schedule that would not make it necessary to give this medication at school.
+- Prescription Medication (for a temporary condition) We ask, if possible, to arrange a schedule that would not make it necessary to give this medication at school.
 If the medication must be given three (3) times a day, check with the doctor to see if this could be done before and after school, and at bedtime.
-If the medication should be given every six (6) hours, ask the doctor if it is possible to administer before and after school.
+If the medication should be given every six (6) hours, ask the doctor if it is possible to administer it before and after school.

-Prescription medication (given at school on a regular basis) – The parent must bring the medication to school.
-The proper documentation must be submitted at this time.
-This includes Physician’s Administration Form indicating the name of the medication, the dosage that the child receives, the time that the medication is to be administered, and the signature of the physician and Parent Permission Form that gives school personnel permission to administer the medication.
-The medication must be in the original container with the child’s name, name of the medication, dosage time and amount.
+- Prescription medication (given at school regularly) – The parent/guardian must bring the medication to school.
+Proper documentation for the medication must be submitted at this time.
+This includes: the Physician’s Administration Form, indicating the name of the medication, the child’s name, the dosage that the child receives, the time that the medication is to be administered, and the signature of the physician.
+We must also have a signed and dated Parent Permission Form that gives school personnel permission to administer the medication.
+The medication must be in the original container with the child’s name, name of the medication, dosage time, and amount to be given.
+Non-Prescription Medication – We do not administer this type of medication without a doctor’s order (this includes Tylenol, Motrin, etc.).

 Reminder: An adult must bring all medication to the school office.
 At no time should medication be transported by a child.
+This includes any prescriptions or medicine that can be bought over the counter.

 Moment of Silence